TheCodeOff/TheGame/README.md

 		* Specifications moved to readme
 	* Switched over to Game State system
-	* Mobs now have health bars as well as name tags
+	* Mobs now have health bars as well as name tags **Part 2**
+	* Completely redid the tile texture loading and map loading
+		* Roads now connect their textures to each other
+		* Textures are loaded on request.

 ## GLOSSARY ##
 AIPP = ACHIEVED IN PARENT PROJECTS, PRE-DECEMBER 2013